CodeMaster7000/CodeMaster7000/README.md

 ### ⚡ New and Trending ⚡

 GitPack v1.0 has been officially released as of Decrmber 31st, 2023.
-Check out the plethora of tools provided [here](https://github.com/TechDreams-Innovations/Gitpack-v1.0)!
+Check out the plethora of tools offered [here](https://github.com/TechDreams-Innovations/Gitpack-v1.0)!

 ### About me @CodeMaster7000